peplau/AI-Content-Profiler/README.md

 ### Q1 - When profiling a page, how is the Tree Settings item selected?

 The **Tree Settings** item is selected based on the path of the item being profiled.
-If more than one have the **Root** field pointing to items under the same path, the one with closer path to the profiled item will be used.
+If more than one has the **Root** field pointing to items under the same path, the one with a closer path to the profiled item will be used.

 For instance, if we have the following **Tree Settings** items: